LorenzoVannini99/-Information-Fusion-Project/README.md

 \eta_i(d) = e^{-\alpha d}, \quad \alpha > 0
 $$

-where d is the travelled distance of robot i.
+where $$d$$ is the travelled distance of robot $$i$$.
 This means robots that explore longer trajectories contribute less confidently to the fusion.